clzani/DEREP-NP/README.md

 5)	The yin-yang bouton in each search means a NOT Boolean and can be used to omit structures that comply to the query.
 6)	For other functionalities read DataWarrior help.

-If you use this database, please cite the manuscript DOI: 10.1021/acs.jnatprod.6b01093

 Modifications in v2
 Date	Issue	status	Req/Sugg_by